Ligo04/TwinTex/README.md

 ### Usage

-1. First specify the configuration file `default_config.yaml` and the path to the scene directory, which has the following structure:
+1. `Config File`: Specify the configuration file `default_config.yaml`

+2. `Scene Path`: Specify the path of the scene directory, which has the following structure

    ```
    ----Scene Path/